yohummus/yogi/README.md

 - **Scatter-Gather.** Using this method, a sender can request information from an arbitrary number of clients.
 It is a request-response scheme that supports one or more responders.
 This method is basically RPC on steroids.

 The currently available communication channels are TCP/IP and process-local connections.

+#### Leafs and Nodes
+Logically, a YOGI Network consists of two different types of entities: Leafs and Nodes.
+A Leaf can only connect to a single other entity (either another Leaf or a Node) and supports so-called Terminals which represent communication endpoints for a process.
+Nodes, on the other hand, support an arbitrary number of connections to either type of entity and know every available Terminal in the network.
+Nodes are responsible for routing messages between Terminals and should be used sparsely and strategically in order to reduce communication overhead.
+A single, central Node (see YOGI-Hub below) is often sufficient in a YOGI Network.
+However, it is worth considering using additional Nodes if Leafs running on the same system communicate with each other.

+**Example.** A Raspberry Pi runs a number of processes, each connecting via TCP/IP to a central server running a Node.
+The processes need to exchange a lot of data which is currently flowing over ethernet to the server, then back to the Raspberry Pi and finally into the target process.
+This potentially unnecessary load on the physical network can be reduced by introducing a new Node on the Raspberry Pi.
+This new Node would then connect to the central server and all other processes would connect to the new Node instead.
+By doing so, messages which only flow between two processes on the Raspberry Pi are kept within the system and do not propagate onto the physical network.

 TODO: Leafs, Nodes, Terminals, Bindings, Hub, TCP, Messaging, Protobuf, ...